-- 75 Acknowledging the urgency of the matter, the IASB proposes that the effective date of these amendments is annual periods beginning on or after 1 January 2021, with earlier application permitted. - 76 In addition, the IASB proposes that the amendments be applied retrospectively. - 77 The IASB acknowledged that the reinstatement of discontinued hedging relationships is inconsistent with the IASB's previous decisions in respect to hedge accounting in IFRS 9 and IAS 39.
+- Acknowledging the urgency of the matter, the IASB proposes that the effective date of these amendments is annual periods beginning on or after 1 January 2021, with earlier application permitted. - 79 In addition, the IASB proposes that the amendments be applied retrospectively. - The IASB acknowledges that the reinstatement of discontinued hedging relationships is inconsistent with the IASB's previous decisions in respect to hedge accounting in IFRS 9 and IAS 39.
 This is because hedge accounting is applied prospectively and applying it retrospectively to hedging relationships that have been discontinued usually require the use of hindsight.
-Therefore, the IASB decided to propose that hedging relationships that were discontinued solely due to changes required by the reform before an entity first applies the proposed amendments are required to be reinstated as specified in paragraph 7.2.37 or paragraph 108I of the ED.
+Therefore, the IASB proposes that hedging relationships that were discontinued solely due to changes required by the reform before an entity first applies the proposed amendments are required to be reinstated as specified in paragraph 7.2.37 or paragraph 108I of the ED.

-EFRAG agrees with the tentative decisions taken by the IASB on effective date and transition requirements.
+EFRAG agrees with the IASB's proposal on effective date and transition requirements.

 EFRAG agrees that the proposed amendments should be mandatory in order to increase comparability across entities.
-EFRAG agrees that no specific end of application requirements need to be specified, because this allows application of the proposed amendments under the different transition paths of IBOR reforms.
+EFRAG agrees that no specific end of application requirements need to be specified, because this allows application of the proposed amendments under the different transition paths of the IBOR reforms.